Writing

 If you search for "reminders that won't go away until you do them," you mostly find bug reports.
 People complaining that iOS Reminders keeps pinging even after they swiped it away.
 Forum posts troubleshooting Microsoft Outlook's sticky reminder behavior.
 Articles explaining how to turn persistent notifications off.

-Here's what's interesting.
 Most of those people aren't actually trying to get rid of persistent reminders.
 They're trying to get rid of badly implemented persistent reminders.
 When you dig into the underlying intent, there's a big group of people who genuinely want a reminder to hound them until they do the thing.
 They just don't want it to be stupid about how.

 This post is for that group.
 The search query is underserved by existing apps, and the problem isn't hard to solve, it's just done wrong almost everywhere.